 Is it not the irony of human life that we first make it difficult for ourselves to own money through deeply held beliefs about its "devilish origin", then, when we have enough money, it is not a cause for joy but for us to worry!

 Coaching on beliefs about values and resources

 It seems that one of the reasons for such a paradoxical situation is another belief deeply entrenched in the human mind that there is not enough money in this world, that it is not enough for everyone.

-This belief about a deficiency causes constant competition, competition (often aggression), which in fact externalize the fear that there is not enough for everyone.
-That's why I have to be better, faster, smarter ...
+This belief about a deficiency causes constant competition, competition (often aggression), which in fact externalizes the fear that there is not enough for everyone.
+That's why I have to be better, faster, and smarter ...

-And here I follow the seemingly crazy thought contained in one of Neale Donald Walsch's book:
+And here I follow the seemingly crazy thought contained in one of Neale Donald Walsch's books: